 Within the existing right-of-way corridor, Dominion is preparing to replace the lattice-style towers with new, galvanized steel towers that will be approximately 35’ taller.
 These new towers will support conductors (wires) with greater capacity, and, will include arms for a new 230kV line to be installed underneath with minimal additional impact.

 On May 16, 2013, the State Corporation Commission granted a certificate of public convenience and necessity authorizing the rebuild project.
-In November, Dominion filed an SCC application for the new 230kV line to be installed on the new 500kV/230kV structures.
-Construction is scheduled to begin in the spring of 2014.
+On March 25, 2014, the SCC approved a new 230kV line to be located on the same structures as the 500kV line.
+Construction updates can be found below.

 Transmission Line Work

 Dominion crews are mobilizing to begin work building access roads.
 Gravel access roads will enable our crews to reach the work sites at each structure location with some of the large equipment necessary to complete the job.
 In some areas, timber matting may be used.
 All areas will be rehabilitated and restored to their pre-construction conditions at the end of the project.

 Beginning in April, additional crews will be visible in the right of way areas, in the Lexington area initially and moving northeast.
 These are our foundation crews.
 At each structure location, crews will excavate holes that will be filled with concrete to provide the secure base for the new structures.